ligato/docs/docs/tutorials/01_hello-world.md

 }
 ```

-You can use `agent.` options to add the list of plugins to the agent at the agent's creation time.
-The code block above demonstrates how the  `agent.Plugins` option adds an instance of the HelloWorld plugin to the agent.
+You can use `agent` options to add the list of plugins to the agent at the agent's creation time.
+The code block above demonstrates how the  `agent.Plugins()` option adds an instance of the HelloWorld plugin to the agent.

 `agent.AllPlugins` is another option to add the HelloWorld plugin instance to the agent.
-In addition, the `agent.AllPlugins` option can add any dependencies that the HelloWorld plugin might have.
-Since your plugin has no dependencies, the simpler `agent.Plugins` option will suffice.
+In addition, the `agent.AllPlugins()` option can add any dependencies that the HelloWorld plugin might have.
+Since your plugin has no dependencies, the simpler `agent.Plugins()` option will suffice.

 ---

 Finally, start the agent using the agent's `Run()` method.
-This method will initialize the agent's plugins by calling their `Init` and `AfterInit` methods, and then wait for an interrupt from the user.
+This method will initialize the agent's plugins by calling their `Init()` and `AfterInit()` methods, and then wait for an interrupt from the user.

 ```go